 You won’t even miss the meat in these Sweet Potato Black Bean Enchiladas!
 They’re a delicious vegetarian twist on a classic Mexican recipe.
-Cubed sweet potatoes, whole black beans, kale, and cheese are mixed together, loaded into corn tortillas, covered with a salsa verde, and then baked in the oven.
-With a few simple substitutions, this easy enchiladas dish can also be made vegan and dairy-free!
+With a few simple substitutions, these easy enchiladas dish can also be made vegan and dairy-free!

 Sweet Potato Black Bean Enchiladas Recipe